 But if you are staying in Sandakan, then the Labuk Bay Proboscis Monkey Sanctuary has its own transport for visitors.

 You can catch the shuttle bus from the Hotel Sandakan.
 It leaves each day at 0930am, arriving at Sepilok at 1030am, then at Labuk Bay in time for the 1130am feed.

 The bus then leaves at 1500pm to return to Sandakan by 1700pm.
 It costs RM20 (AUD $7) one way.

 Entrance Fee To The Labuk Bay Proboscis Monkey Sanctuary

 It really is an inexpensive unique and memorable wildlife experience.
 And the entrance fee for a foreign tourist is only RM60 (AUD $20).
 A bargain indeed!

 If you are keen on photography, there is an additional camera fee of RM10 (AUD $3) – smart camera phones are exempt though.

 Expect to spend at least four hours at Labuk Bay.
 If you wish to stay longer, there is accommodation at the Nipah Lodge in the Sanctuary.
 Or stay in Sepilok which is only an hour away and home to the world-famous Sepilok Orangutan Rehabilitation Centre.

-The Bornean Sun Bear Conservation Centre is also next door to the orangutan sanctuary.
-In fact, they share the same car park.
+The Bornean Sun Bear Conservation Centre is also next door to the orangutan sanctuary, in fact, they share the same car park.

-And if bats are your thing, check out the Gomantong Caves in Sandakan Borneo too.
+If bats are your thing, check out the Gomantong Caves in Sandakan Borneo too.